Lukas' Notes

 Orthonormal Basis

 Let be an inner product space.
-A family of vectors is an orthonormal basis if:
+A family of vectors is an orthonormal basis if it is orthonormal and

 Every then admits the expansion